Hematoma

 Advertisement - Scroll to continue

-What Is Hematoma?
+What is Hematoma?

 A hematoma is a condition in which blood is poured outside the blood vessels.
 The accumulation of blood within the tissues due to a break in the continuity of blood vessels may be visible as a characteristic lesion on the skin.
 Hematomas can form on almost any part of the body.
 The cause of a hematoma is most often trauma, especially in people with a predisposition to bleeding.
 Certain diseases and specific conditions can increase the risk of hematoma formation.